XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Market, limit, stop-loss, stop-limit, trailing stop, conditional; no OCO or complex multi-leg orders
+Market, limit, stop-loss, stop-limit, trailing stop, conditional

 Charting and technical analysis